-If you see that a team member is routinely taking short absences, it could be a warning sign about their health and/or wellbeing and not necessarily about their attitude about work.
+If you see a team member routinely taking short absences, it could be a warning sign about their health and/or wellbeing, not necessarily about their attitude about work.
 In this case, scheduling a one-on-one to discuss their situation may help them get the resources needed to address any issues.

-5 Presenteeism rates
+5. Presenteeism rates

 Presenteeism occurs when people are at work but aren't engaged.
-Maybe they're sick, burned out, or working in a toxic environment.
+They might be sick, burned out, or working in a toxic environment.
 Regardless of the cause, experts have estimated that presenteeism costs companies more than \$150 billion in lost productivity.